WorldWideTelescope/wwt-jupyterlab/README.md

 Running NPM command from inside package subdirectories unfortunately *will not* work due to the centralized `node_modules` directory we use with Lerna.
-To run the `lint` command only for the `engine-types` submodule, run:
+To run the `lint` command only for the `research-app` submodule, run:

 ```
-npx lerna run --scope @wwtelescope/engine-types lint
+npx lerna run --scope @wwtelescope/research-app lint
 ```

 (The `--scope` argument can be a glob expression if you want to run on a subset